ssantichaivekin/prolog-grader/Readme.md

    it wrong if possible.
-3. The reason that we have one test case per file instead of one file of many tests is because if we run into a time-limit exceed or some error, the students would still get the points for the later cases.
+3. The reason that we have one test case per file instead of one file of many tests is because if we run into a time-limit exceed or some error, the students would still get the points for the later test cases.